Alexander Joseph McGavick

 Alexander Joseph McGavick (August 21, 1863 - August 25, 1948) was an American prelate of the Catholic Church.
-He served as Bishop of La Crosse from 1921 until his death in 1948.
+He served as bishop of La Crosse in Wisconsin from 1921 until his death in 1948.
+He previously served as an auxiliary bishop of the Archdiocese of Chicago in Illinois from 1899 to 1921.

 Biography

-Early life and ministry
+Early life

-McGavick was born in Fox Lake, Illinois, to James and Catherine (née Watt) McGavick.
+McGavick was born on August 21, 1863, in Fox Lake, Illinois, to James and Catherine (née Watt) McGavick.
 His parents were Irish immigrants who came to the United States from County Antrim in 1849.
 He received his early education in local public schools, and entered St. Viator College at Bourbonnais, Illinois, in 1879, earning his bachelor's (1884) and master's degrees (1887).

+Priesthood

 McGavick was ordained to the priesthood for the Archdiocese of Chicago on June 11, 1887, by Archbishop Patrick Feehan.
-His first assignment was as assistant pastor under Rev. Edward Joseph Dunne at All Saints Parish in Chicago.
-On account of ill health, he went to Colorado in 1889 in the hope that a change of climate would benefit him.
+His first assignment was as assistant pastor under Reverend Edward Joseph Dunne at All Saints Parish in Chicago.
+Due to his poor health, McGavick went to Colorado in 1889, hoping that the climate there would help him recover.
 He served as an assistant to Bishop Nicholas Matz at the cathedral in Denver for a year and a half before returning to Chicago and resuming his duties at All Saints.

 After Reverend Thaddeus J. Butler was appointed Bishop of Concordia in 1897, McGavick succeeded him as pastor of St. John's Parish in the Near South Side of Chicago.
-He earned a respected reputation during his first year at St. John's after paying off the parish's debts, renovating the church building, and establishing a Sunday school for Italian children.
+During his first year at St. John's, McGavick paid off the parish's debts, renovated the church building, and established a Sunday school for Italian children.